Rescue Ranch & Sanctuary

 Step 1: Determine that they are duck eggs.
 If they are a different type of bird egg, please contact us for alternate instructions.

 Step 2: If you are located in a suburban setting, we recommend collecting the eggs.
 Collection should occur whether or not the adult ducks are present.
+You can use your pool net or broom to gently haze the hen duck away.

 Step 3: Only collect the eggs if you can get them to our sanctuary within a few hours.
 If you can't get them to us within a few hours, wait to collect the eggs when you're able to transport them to us promptly.